kehantan/labbook/docs/protein/expression.rst

 **Procedure**

 #.
-Add the small scale culture from 15 mL centrifuge tube culture into the 500 mL LB broth prepared in section 1.
+Add the small scale culture from 15 mL centrifuge tube culture into the 500 mL LB broth in the 2 L Erlenmeyer flask.
 #.
 Shake.
 1 to 3 hrs, 37 C, 180 rpm.

     * Might need to extend the shaking if target OD is not reached.